Bibi210/Interface-Web-Autobill/MiniML_V2/grammar_pdfmaker/grammar.md

 ## Mots-Clefs

-    let fun in match with type of
+    let fun in match with type of rec

 ## Types